Posted on : August 5, 2019 by Clinic One on All About Vaccines

 Two vaccines that are recommended for healthy adults are Pneumococcal Vaccine and Influenza.

-Pneumococcal: Pneumonia is an acute respiratory illness caused by lung infection.
+Pneumococcal: Pneumonia is an acute respiratory illness caused by a lung infection.
 It can be fatal in elderly persons and persons with weak immunity.
-Pneumococcal vaccine protects from the pneumonia caused by the bacterium Streptoccocal pneumoniae.
+The pneumococcal vaccine protects from pneumonia caused by the bacterium Streptoccocal pneumoniae.

 Influenza: Influenza virus causes flu which is highly contagious.
-Simple flu can be distressing with loss of productivity.
-It can cause serious complication like pneumonia.
-Influenza vaccine is administered as injection into muscle and the vaccine should be repeated every year.
+Simple flu can be distressing with a loss of productivity.
+It can cause serious complications like pneumonia.
+Influenza vaccine is administered as an injection into muscle and the vaccine should be repeated every year.